 In principle, it is in English.
 There may also be some Japanese if you are a non-native speaker of Japanese.

 Q. I have already graduated from high school.
 Can I take the GIS special examination?

 Q. If I try to enter GIS via one examination but don’t succeed, may I still take other entrance exams GIS offers?

 Q. How can I find out more about GIS and Hosei University?

-Please attend one of our Open Campus events held in August and GIS open day in October and December.
+Please attend one of our Open Campus events held in August.
 You are also welcome to visit the Admissions Center on the first floor of Boissonade Tower (the 27-story building on the Ichigaya Campus), where you can receive additional information.
 The Admissions Center is open from 10 AM to 5 PM most weekdays year-round for consultation in Japanese.
 Before visiting the Center, please call +81-3-3264-9300 to confirm that it is open.
 See a News page for updates.